A coupled cluster framework for electrons and phonons: Automatic code generation for ep-CC equations

 where $\Phi_0$ is a Fermi vacuum, $0$ is the Boson vacuum, and $[\ldots]$ can be expressions constructed from second-quantized fermion and boson operators.
 The evaluation is accomplished by algebraic application of Wick's theorem followed by simplification.

 This algebraic approach has been used for fermionic\cite{Janssen1991,Hirata2003} and bosonic theories\cite{Faucheaux2015}, but we are not aware of analogous software for the coupled problem.
 This approach allows the code generator to be as general as possible and provides a validation that is completely independent of the diagrammatic approach described in Appendix~\ref{app:diagram}.
+The equations are available on github\footnote{https://github.com/awhite862/gen\_epcc}.